CodeInKlingon/ecs-net-demo/README.md

 spawnPhysicsBox({x: 0, y: 3, z: 0})
 ```

-Notice the action's callback returns true or false.
-That is used by the host to control whether the action should be broadcasted to the clients.
-When a client initiates an action it is actually just asking the host if it can do the action.
+Notice the action's callback returns a) a broadcast flag and b) the data it was passed.
+The broadcast boolean is used by the host to control whether the action should be broadcasted to the clients.
+When a client initiates an rpc it is actually just asking the host if it can do the action.
 The host then initiates the action and only broadcasts the action to clients if the action returns true.

 Data that is required inside the action from the initiator should be passed in as a parameter.
 In the example above we pass in a position object.
 This allows actions to have parameters.
+Because we are returning the data at the end of the call this allows the host to modify the data before it gets sent to the clients.
+In the example above we modified the position value on the host which will be carried over to the clients.

 Its important to note that the action will not neccessarily be completed in the same way by each client.
 The ecs worlds are not the same.